dl-solarity/hardhat-zkit/README.md

 npx hardhat zkit:make
 ```

-This command will compile the circuit leveraging `wasm`-based Circom compiler, download the necessary `ptau` file regarding the number of constraints, build the required `zkey` and `vkey` files, and generate TypeScript object wrappers to enable full typization of signals and ZK proofs.
+This command will compile the circuit leveraging `wasm`-based Circom compiler, download the necessary `ptau` file regarding the number of circuit's constraints, build the required `zkey` and `vkey` files, and generate TypeScript object wrappers to enable full typization of signals and ZK proofs.

 Afterward, you may run the provided hardhat script.